Consolidated Engineering Corporation: History

 CEC became a publicly held corporation in 1945, with Hoover selling all of his stock.
 Philip Fogg became President.
-The name changed to Consolidated Electrodynamics Corp. in 1955, because some states required that a service engineer for an engineering company be a licensed engineer in that state.
+In 1955, the name was changed to Consolidated Electrodynamics, because some states required that a service engineer for an engineering company be a licensed engineer in that state.

-The mass spectrometer products and other analytical instrument products were separated from other product lines in a “Chemical Instruments” marketing department sometime between 1945 and 1948 with Harold Wiley as Manager for Chemical Instruments.
+The mass spectrometer products and other analytical instrument products were separated from other product lines into the “Chemical Instruments” department, a business marketing department, sometime between 1945 and 1948 with Harold Wiley as Manager for Chemical Instruments.

+In 1949 Clifford Berry (Chief Physicist in R&D) began work on a specialized "Equation Solver", the 30-103 Analog Computer, to handle the complex linear equations generated by the mass spectrometers that were designed by R&D.

 The Chemical Instruments Department became the Analytical and Control Division in about 1959 with Harold Wiley as General Manager.
 This name was later changed to the Analytical Instruments Div.